-When you travel from Himara to Qeparo or vice-versa, is impossible not to notice the castle at Porto Palermo Bay also known as Panorama Bay.
+When you travel from Himara to Qeparo or vice-versa, is impossible to miss the castle at Porto Palermo Bay also known as Panorama Bay.
 It is located 228km away from Tirana via Llogara Pass.
 The beautiful castle that overlooks the Ionian Sea was a gift of love from Ali Pasha Tepelena, also known as Ali Pasha of Ioannina to his beloved wife Vasiliqia.
-Others say that the castle can be hiding place of Ali’s famous treasure, one of the most thrilling and unresolved mysteries of our history.
+Others say that the castle can be a hiding place of Ali’s famous treasure, one of the most thrilling and unresolved mysteries of our history.
 The legend mentions about 40 tons of pure gold and precious gems.
 It seems that the Pasha of Ioannina had a treasure worthy of his reputation.

 “He has the appearance of anything but his real character, for he is a remorseless tyrant, guilty of the most horrible cruelties, very brave and so good a general, that they call him the Mahometan Buonaparte.”
 Lord Byron, Letters from Albania

 The castle is located on a small island that connects to the coast through a 30 meters narrow strip of land and rocks.
 It has a triangular shape with three bastions while the entrance is found on the southern wall.
 The castle is mentioned in numerous writings and books about Ali Pasha Tepelena.
 It was built by Petro Permetari and an Italian architect.
 The name of Porto Palermo was chosen by the Italian soldiers, who said it reminded them of their city of Palermo.
 People say that a scripture saying: “I Ali, the great pasha, built this castle.”